BodbDearg/PsyDoom/docs/Lua Scripting.md

     uint32  flags           # Sector bit flags
-    uint8   ceil_colorid    # Sector ceiling light color (PsyDoom extension, if '0' use normal sector light color) int32   numlines        # Number of lines in the sector
+    uint8   ceil_colorid    # Sector ceiling light color (PsyDoom extension, if '0' use normal sector light color) int32   numlines        # Number of lines in the sector bool    hasthinker      # If 'true' then there is an effect (floor mover etc.) operating exclusively on the sector (readonly)

     GetLine(int32 index) -> line_t      # Get a specific line in the sector or 'nil' if the index is out of range ForEachLine(function f)             # Call function 'f' for each line in the sector, passing in a 'line_t' as a parameter